avipsarc/camundademo/camunda/README.md

 * Kubernetes
 * Helm

-# Build Docker Image

-Build the Docker image of the Spring Boot application:

-`docker build -t camunda-animal-picture-app .`

-# Deploy To Kubernetes
+#### Deploy To Kubernetes

 1. Create a Kubernetes cluster if you don't have one already.
-2. Push the Docker image to a container registry accessible by your Kubernetes cluster.
-For example, using Docker Hub:

-  `docker tag camunda-animal-picture-app <your-docker-hub-username>/camunda-animal-picture-app`

-  `docker push <your-docker-hub-username>/camunda-animal-picture-app`
-3. Update the image name in the Kubernetes deployment files to match your pushed image.
-4. Deploy the application using kubectl:
+2. In a terminal, navigate to where you have camunda-deployment.yaml and deploy the application using kubectl

-   `kubectl apply -f k8s/`
+    `kubectl apply -f camunda-deployment.yaml`

+3. Make sure everything worked by listing your deployments:

+   `kubectl get deployments`

-# Helm Chart
+#### Helm Chart

 Alternatively, you can use a Helm chart to deploy the application.
 Here's an example Helm chart configuration.

 1. Create a Helm chart for the application if you don't have one:

     `helm create camunda-animal-picture-app`

 2. Update the Helm chart values to match your configuration.
 Ensure the image name and other configurations are set correctly.
 3. Deploy the Helm chart: